-Beginning the first Sunday of June (June 6th), based on newly updated guidance, these are the updated COVID-19 policies and procedures we shall follow, subject to change as circumstances may dictate:
+As of August 5th, based on newly updated guidance, these are the updated COVID-19 policies and procedures we shall follow, subject to change as circumstances may dictate:

 Capacity – In accordance with the same Archdiocese directive: “No capacity restrictions at houses of worship and effective June 15th, there will be no capacity restrictions on any indoor gatherings.”

 Registration is no longer required for any services.

 Proof of Vaccination – There will be no inquiry regarding if members have been vaccinated.

 Reserved Area – For our parishioners who prefer to continue social distancing, there will be a reserved area.
 Please inquire from an usher in the narthex.